Ananda Chandra College: Accreditation

-This College was accredited by the National Assessment and Accreditation Council (NAAC), and awarded B++ grade.
+This college was accredited by the National Assessment and Accreditation Council (NAAC), and awarded B++ grade.

 The college is recognized by the University Grants Commission (UGC).

 Library

 The college has a library with a collection of text and reference books and journals.
 Currently, the library contains 45650 books in regular and out-of-print volumes.

 Hostel

-The college also contains three separate hostels for boys and girls.
+The college also contains two separate hostels for boys and girls.